Vehicular homicide

 Vehicular homicide is a crime that involves the death of a person other than the driver as a result of either criminally negligent or murderous operation of a motor vehicle.

 In cases of criminal negligence, the defendant is commonly charged with unintentional vehicular manslaughter.
 Vehicular homicide is similar to the offense, in some countries, of "dangerous driving causing death".

 The victim may be either a person not in the car with the offending motorist (such as a pedestrian, cyclist, or another motorist), or a passenger in the vehicle with the offender.

 Jurisdictions

 Canada

-The Criminal Code does not have a specific offence for vehicular homicide, but has a series of provisions covering driving offences causing death, among them:
+The Criminal Code of Canada does not have a specific offence for vehicular homicide, but has a series of provisions covering driving offences causing death, among them: